-Thank you to LinguaLift for this guest post on gothic lolita in Tokyo by the cofounder Philip Seifi!
+Thank you to LinguaLift for this guest post by the cofounder Philip Seifi!

 Black roses, bloomers and cobwebs—welcome to the world of gothic lolita fashion… Gothic lolita (also known as gosurori, ゴスロリ) is one of Japan’s more famous street fashion subcultures.